Delonghi Dedica Duo EC890 Review

 The previous model, the EC885 already had relatively weak steam, but the new model seems to be worse.
 At least mine is.
 Anyway, here’s a tutorial I made about the Dedica Arte, to help a friend of mine, who was frustrated with the steam wand power.

-Normcore Bottomless Portafilter for espresso
+Bottomless Portafilter

 IMS Basket H26